To enter the Galleria Nazionale dell’Umbria is to leave room for surprise.

 It is an itinerary to be admired while gazing upwards, as in the Sala Farnesiana decorated with frescoes of the Stories of personalities from the Farnese family.

 The spacious and comfortable seating and multimedia tools you will find in the rooms will allow you to discover all the details that could otherwise easily be missed when walking in haste through this space.

-The last part of the museum displays the best of art in Umbria between the 17th and 20th centuries: artists such as Orazio Gentileschi, Valentin de Boulogne, Pietro da Cortona, Sassoferrato, Francesco Trevisani, Gerardo Dottori, Piero Dorazio and Alberto Burri, among others, speak here.
+The last part of the museum displays the best of art in Umbria between the 17th and 20th centuries: artists such as Orazio Gentileschi, Valentin de Boulogne, Pietro da Cortona, Sassoferrato, Francesco Trevisani, Gerardo Dottori, Enzo Rossi and Alberto Burri, among others, speak here.

 The Gallery also houses a restoration workshop, a library specialising in art history with over 25,000 volumes, open to scholars and students, a conference room and the frescoed Sala Podiani, the main venye for where temporary exhibitions, concerts and performances.
 Accessible spaces designed to welcome people who are curious, diverse and with art in their hearts.